This post about gluten-free restaurants in Amsterdam contains affiliate links.

 We enjoyed two wonderful gluten-free dinners during our visit – and I highly recommend you visit these gluten-free restaurants in Amsterdam when you visit.

-The first night we enjoyed a delicious and hearty meal at Restaurant La Vina.
+On the first night we enjoyed a delicious and hearty meal at Restaurant La Vina.
 This is an adorable cafe that was fairly central to where we had been touring that day.

-I enjoyed this wonderful gluten-free seeded bread, which was warm and doughy, and is served alongside olives, crushed tomatoes and butter.
+I enjoyed this wonderful gluten-free seeded bread, which was warm and doughy, and is served alongside olives, crushed tomatoes, and butter.

 I also ate this gorgeous caprese salad:

-And this well seasoned steak – yum!
+And this well-seasoned steak – yum!

-On the last day, before we left for the train station, we found ourselves at the Museum Market just outside the Rijksmusem.
+On the last day, before we left for the train station, we found ourselves at the Museum Market just outside the Rijksmuseum.
 We had no idea this existed; we just stumbled upon it.
 According to the website, the market is only on the third Sunday of the month, so we got lucky because that’s when we were there.

 I know there are so many fun gluten-free restaurants in Amsterdam.
 I only got to scratch the surface of what the city offers.
 I hope, however, that when you travel to Amsterdam, you’ll at least know a handful of gluten-free restaurants in Amsterdam you can safely enjoy.
 If you find others, leave a comment so we can help others safely navigate this city.